Faq

 What Range Should I Practice at?

-Not so common FAQ for us but very important.
-Ranges you should be comfortable and accurate with are 5-70 for Archery and 50-200 yards for Muzzleloader, and 50-300.
 Be comfortable shooting from different positions as well.
 Prone, sitting, kneeling, and standing (off-hand), and with and without a rest.
 Work on controlling your breathing including firing after jogging or running while your blood is pumping and the adrenaline is racing.

 How Much Time Will I Have to Shoot?